Electric Mountain Bikes

 Here’s where it gets tricky.
 The rules regulating which eMTBs may be used where are not consistent, and vary even within federal land owners.
 State and local municipalities may have unique restrictions, and private landowners have final say as to what types of eMTBs – if any – are permitted on their land.
 In terms of the national-level rules:

 • The Department of the Interior – which includes the Bureau of Land Management, National Parks system, and the Fish & Wildlife service – has provided a motorized exemption to Class 1 and 3 eMTBs.
 This means that both Class 1 and Class 3 bikes are treated just like “analog” mountain bikes and are permitted on any MTB trails on BLM, NPS, and FWS land.
 Class 2 eMTBs are department-specific; they are considered motorized vehicles by the NPS but not directly addressed in the BLM regulations.
 These rules are the most consistently supported by MTB advocacy organizations.
-While there is very little DOI-managed land in Vermont, land managed by the Army Corps of Engineers (ACE) typically adheres to this standard, and there are ACE areas in Vermont that either currently have or are involved in future planning for mountain bike trails (e.g. Ball Mountain Lake).
+While there is very little DOI-managed land in Vermont, land managed by the Army Corps of Engineers (ACE) typically adheres to this standard, and there are ACE areas in Vermont that either currently have or are involved in future planning for mountain bike trails (e.g. Ball Mountain Lake)

 • The US Forest Service has recently determined that it considers all classes of eMTBs as motorized vehicles.
 This means that eMTBs are prohibited on any trails that do not permit motorized traffic.
 Should a local land manager wish to add eMTB access, they must go through a public process and environmental impact analysis.
 Furthermore, opening of a trail to eMTB officially changes the designation of that trail to “motorized”, which while Class-specific, does have implications for funding and maintenance.
 These regulations hold true for all trails in the Green Mountain National Forest.